taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc2.md

 **Monitor costs**: For Tillicum, regularly check budget usage with `hyakusage -u all`.
 Each GPU-hour costs $0.90.

-**Test before production**: Run short test jobs with subset of data before submitting large batch jobs.
+**Test before production**: Run short test jobs with a subset of data before submitting large batch jobs.

 **Compress aggressively**: Use gzip compression for archival to reduce storage costs and transfer times.

-**Coordinate with lab**: Share successful job scripts, established workflows, and data organization practices with lab members.
+**Coordinate with your lab**: Share successful job scripts, established workflows, and data organization practices with lab members.

-**Plan for reproducibility**: Archive not just data but also code, environments (export conda environments), and documentation to enable future reproduction of results.
+**Plan for reproducibility**: Archive not just data but also code, environments (export Conda environments), and documentation to enable future reproduction of results.